andressafirmino/TechnicalChallenge-PlayChat-Back/README.md

 - The `REDIS_URL` property is used to connect to the redis database.

 - You will need to run Prisma to create the necessary database and tables.
 To do this, run the command: `npx prisma migrate dev`;
-- To run the project under development, run the command `npm run dev`;
+- To run the project under development, run the command `npm run start:dev`;

 # Continuity plan